Anyone else think kid magazines might get your kids and students reading more?

 $15 / year

-Puzzles, games, stories, and informational articles will help children learn and learn more about nature.
+Puzzles, games, animal tales, stories, and informational articles will help children read and learn more about nature from the quintessential magazine subscription, Ranger Rick Jr.

 Kazoo: a magazine for girls who aren’t afraid to make some noise